taabishhh/flutter_firebase_authentication/README.md

-# flutter_application_1
+# flutter_firebase_authentication

-A new Flutter project.
+A Flutter based application for user login and registration with email and Google Sign-In using Firebase.

-## Getting Started
+##

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: